By Nathan Dale

 Peugeot 208 1.2 PureTech (Official fuel economy - 67.3mpg)

-Peugeot have undergone a real resurgence in recent years.
+Peugeot have undergone a real resurgence over the last decade.
 Their current model line-up is the best one in years, offering great aesthetic design and excellent driving dynamics.

 Ford Fiesta 1.0 EcoBoost (Official fuel economy - 65.7mpg)

-Combining Britain's best-selling car with the multiple award-winning EcoBoost engine isn't one of the worst decisions Ford has ever made.
-In fact, they are selling like hot cakes because they offer the potential of 65.7mpg on a combined cycle!
+Combining one of Britain's best-selling cars with the multiple award-winning EcoBoost engine isn't one of the worst decisions Ford has ever made.
+In fact, they consistently sold like hot cakes because they offer the potential of 65.7mpg on a combined cycle.

 That's before you even take into account how brilliant the little Fiesta is to drive on a daily basis.